Claims and Benefits

 I) Special Disabled Veterans Employment for honorably discharged wartime veterans certified by the USDVA or Armed Forces of the United States as having a 30% or more service connected disability who have been a legal residents of Oklahoma for at least one year are exempt from entrance examinations and hiring procedures required by the Office of Personal Management in competitive and non-competitive jobs at any state agency.

-J) To determine if there is an ODVA Service Officer in your area click on
+J) To determine if there is an ODVA Service Officer in your area, check the Veterans Service Representatives’ itineraries.

 " Webmaster "